 Evaluate the proposals and select the candidate offering the best price meeting the TORs.
 Issue a Note to File with a justification for the selection of the candidate.
-As an alternative to a Note to File, for evaluation purposes it may be useful to apply the SER 3 Evaluation Grid for Negotiated Procedure.
+As an

 Before issuing the Contract, please verify the selected candidate(s)'s eligibility as per DCA Counter Terrorism Policy, by checking the UN Security Council, EU and donor required sanctions lists.